metafac-net/Schemas/README.md

 # FluentModels V2
-**Warning**: This package is pre-release.
-Use at your own risk.
-Changes will likely break your code ;-)

-Note: If you are looking for V1, which is a stable release, you can find it here: http://github.com/metafac-net/FluentModelsV1

 Attributes for defining data model objects (schemas) in code.
 - Allows defintion of data entities and members, and enumerations.